electronstudio/pygame-zero-book/chapters/maze.md

 player = Actor("player", anchor=(0, 0), pos=(1 * TILE_SIZE, 1 * TILE_SIZE))
 ```

-Next, the movement of Actor is sudden and jerky.
+Next, the movement of the Actor is sudden and jerky.
 Luckily Pygame includes a function to do smooth movement for us automatically.
 Find these lines of the program:

 ```
     if tile == 'empty':